google/iconvg/spec/iconvg-spec.md

 followed by that many chunks.
 Each chunk starts with the length remaining in the chunk (again, encoded as a natural number), not including the chunk length itself.
 After that is a *MID* (Metadata Identifier) natural number, then MID-specific data.
-Chunks must be presented in increasing MID order.
+Chunks must be presented in increasing MID order and as MIDs are natural numbers, the minimum MID is zero.
 MIDs cannot be repeated.
 All MIDs are optional.

 ### MID 0 - ViewBox